#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — Aman Kyoto opened in 2019 in the Takagamine district of Northern Kyoto — a 30-minute taxi from Kyoto Station, in the working forest-setting (the property occupies a 32-hectare forested ridge that was previously an obi-textile manufacturer's private estate, with the working stone-…
+Why for a solo retreat: Aman Kyoto opened in 2019 in the Takagamine district of Northern Kyoto, a 30-minute taxi from Kyoto Station, in the forest-setting (the property occupies a 32-hectare forested ridge that was previously an obi-textile manufacturer's private estate, with the stone pathways and moss gardens left largely as found.
+For a solo retreat it is the full-isolation option: the city disappears, the spa and forest walks set the rhythm, and dining alone feels designed for rather than tolerated.

 #2 in Kyoto for Solo Retreats